We’ve previously established the rules for writing criteria in the SUMIFS function:

 We would use this formula:

-What if we want to only sum the numbers between the 10th percentile and 20th percentile?
+What if we want to only sum the numbers between the 10th percentile and the 20th percentile?

 We could sum the values below the 20th percentile and subtract the sum of the values below the 10th percentile, like this:

-This is how the returns would look like:
+This is what the returns would look like: